+44 1792 513081

 This module deals with the principles and practice of analytical chemistry and gives an introduction to a number of important instrumental techniques in analytical chemistry for both quantitative and qualitative analysis and structure elucidation.

-In this module students are introduced to the physical and organic chemistry of organic molecules with functional groups containing oxygen, sulfur, nitrogen and halogens.
-The course begins with an introduction to physical organic chemistry, including thermodynamics, equilibria, kinetics and mechanisms.
+In this module students are introduced to the organic chemistry of organic molecules with functional groups containing oxygen, sulfur, nitrogen and halogens.
 Concepts such as electronegativity differences, bonding characteristics, electronic, steric, and solvation effects are used to rationalise the chemistry of functional groups.
 The characteristics and experimental evidence for the key mechanisms of SN1, SN2, E1 and E2 reactions are discussed.
 The use of "curly arrows" to identify mechanistic pathways is described.
 The chemistry of the following functional groups are discussed in detail: alcohols, alkyl halides, ethers, aldehydes, ketones, carboxylic acids, esters.
+The use of spectroscopic data in studying functional group transformations is discussed.